REMY COINTREAU/ADR (OTCMKTS:REMYY) Cut to Hold at Zacks Investment Research

-Zacks Investment Research lowered shares of REMY COINTREAU/ADR (OTCMKTS:REMYY) from a buy rating to a hold rating in a report released on Tuesday morning, Zacks.com reports.
+Zacks Investment Research lowered shares of REMY COINTREAU/ADR (OTCMKTS:REMYY) from a buy rating to a hold rating in a report released on Tuesday, Zacks.com reports.

 According to Zacks, “Remy Cointreau SA is an operator of Wine & Spirits market.
 The company’s portfolio consists of Rémy Martin and Louis XIII cognacs, the Cointreau liqueur as well as the Metaxa, Mount Gay, St-Rémy, Bruichladdich, Port Charlotte, Octomore and The Botanist spirits.
 Remy Cointreau SA is headquartered in Cognac, France. “

-Several other equities analysts have also weighed in on REMYY.
-HSBC began coverage on REMY COINTREAU/ADR in a research note on Wednesday, July 8th.
-They issued a hold rating on the stock.
-Deutsche Bank reiterated a hold rating on shares of REMY COINTREAU/ADR in a research report on Wednesday, July 22nd.
-Credit Suisse Group restated an underperform rating on shares of REMY COINTREAU/ADR in a report on Wednesday, July 22nd.
-UBS Group reiterated a neutral rating on shares of REMY COINTREAU/ADR in a report on Thursday, July 9th.
-Finally, Societe Generale reissued a hold rating on shares of REMY COINTREAU/ADR in a report on Thursday, June 4th.
-Four analysts have rated the stock with a sell rating, eight have given a hold rating and two have assigned a buy rating to the company’s stock.
-The company has an average rating of Hold and an average target price of $18.00.
+Several other brokerages have also recently commented on REMYY.
+Deutsche Bank reaffirmed a hold rating on shares of REMY COINTREAU/ADR in a research note on Wednesday, July 22nd.
+Morgan Stanley reaffirmed an underweight rating on shares of REMY COINTREAU/ADR in a research note on Wednesday, July 22nd.
+HSBC initiated coverage on shares of REMY COINTREAU/ADR in a research report on Wednesday, July 8th.
+They set a hold rating for the company.
+UBS Group reiterated a neutral rating on shares of REMY COINTREAU/ADR in a research report on Thursday, July 9th.
+Finally, JPMorgan Chase & Co. reiterated an underweight rating on shares of REMY COINTREAU/ADR in a research report on Friday, July 24th.
+Four research analysts have rated the stock with a sell rating, eight have assigned a hold rating and two have given a buy rating to the stock.
+REMY COINTREAU/ADR has an average rating of Hold and an average target price of $18.00.

 REMY COINTREAU/ADR Company Profile